 Delta Works

+Half of the Netherlands is nearly or entirely below sea level.
+And for more than a thousand years, a series of man-made dikes along the coast have protected the country from the sea.
+In 1953, the dikes burst and Holland suffered its worst disaster of the 20th Century.
 The dikes ruptured in dozens of places due to a combination of storms and a spring tide, causing flooding in large parts of the country, which claimed countless lives, as well as the death of tens of thousands of livestock, and many homes destroyed and damaged nationwide.
 (Flooding happened far inland in the western part of Holland, and likewise flooding also impacted Belgium, England and Scotland at this time.)

 The Delta Works is a series of anti-flooding measures designed and built from the 1950’s through 1997, a complex collection of storm surge barriers, locks, sluices, channels, bridges, dams, dikes and gates.
 The International Federation of Engineers has declared the Delta Works to be the most prestigious hydraulic engineering project in the world, praising its innovative technology, sound structure and sustainability.
-A large component of the Delta Works are these huge storm surge barriers that were constructed in such a way, so that if the water level rises to a dangerous level the barriers automatically close, and water is then prevented from flowing inland via rivers or estuaries.
+A large component amongst the Delta Works arsenal are these huge storm surge barriers (shown below) that were constructed in such a way, so that if the water level rises to a dangerous level the barriers automatically close, and water is then prevented from flowing inland via rivers or estuaries.

 The Maeslantkering shown above is a storm surge barrier which includes a set of “swinging doors” almost as long as the Eiffel Tower is high, though weighing about 4 times as much!
 It is the only storm surge barrier in the world with such large moveable parts, each with 237-meter-long truss with ball-socket movement on both banks of the waterway.
 (These simple illustrations below portray its movement.)